-GENERAL: The washrooms at our school will be kept safe and clean.
+GENERAL: The washrooms at our school will be kept clean and respected.

-- 1. Use the washrooms appropriately and leave them clean.
-The washrooms are not to be used as a play or "social" area. - 2.
-Students are to be quiet when using the washrooms. - 3.
-Whenever possible, use the washrooms at recess and lunch hour. - 4.
-Kindergarten students will use their own washrooms in their classroom.
+- 1. Use the washrooms appropriately and leave them clean. - 2.
+Students are to be quiet when using the washrooms.
+The washrooms are play or "social" areas.

 - 1. Verbal reminder. - 2.
-Notify child's teacher. - 3.
-If the infraction warrants, the student will clean up the mess and the parent/guardian will be notified. - 4.
-Referral to principal for time-out and meet with the parent/guardian. - 5.
+Notify child's teacher.
+If the infraction warrants, the student will clean up any mess. - 3.
+Referral to principal and contact the parent/guardian as necessary. - 4.
 Notify parents of any destructive or willful damage.
-The student will be required to make fair retribution, and will lose free time for an extended period.
+The student will be required to make fair retribution and may lose play time as necessary.